ilyaly/ascapes-mixer/README.md

 ## About

-Ascape Mixer is an audio player and mixer designed for TTRPG actual play, allowing you to control music, ambiance, and sound effects seamlessly during gameplay.
+Ascapes Mixer is an audio player and mixer designed for TTRPG actual play, allowing you to control music, ambiance, and sound effects seamlessly during gameplay.

 ## Technologies